Selling 101: 7 Sales Techniques Everyone Should Know

 Sales tips for beginners

-If you’re new to selling, here are four fundamental sales tips to keep in mind.
+If you’re new to selling, here are seven fundamental sales tips to keep in mind.

 3. Use persuasion (without being pushy)